How to Get a BigLaw Job

 And yet…each year law students around the country compete vigorously to land a BigLaw position!
 When you consider the average law school student loan debt and a starting salary of $160,000 plus bonus, it’s not terribly surprising that firms have plenty of potential associates to choose from.

-If you think you want one a BigLaw job, stay tuned!
-We’ll talk about the basics of on-campus interviewing, how to get a callback, how to get a summer offer, how to get an offer to come back after the summer program, and alternate ways to get hired (without participating in a summer associate program).
+If you think you want one a BigLaw job, learn about the basics of on-campus interviewing, how to get a callback, how to get a summer offer, how to get an offer to come back after the summer program, and alternate ways to get hired (without participating in a summer associate program).